wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

-Note all the available fields and remember that the different components of Wazuh may be configured to act differently depending on the fields of each alert, as well as the ability to create visualizations and filtering search results in Wazuh dashboard.
+Note all the available fields and remember that the different components of Wazuh may be configured to act differently depending on the fields of each alert, as well as the ability to create visualizations and filtering search results in the Wazuh dashboard.

 .. note::